As we celebrate #BlackLove, I think it's only right to talk about sex.

 BV... also known as Bacterial Vaginosis

 BV is nothing to be ashamed of because honestly, it happens from anything, and I mean anything.
-Fortunately, not only can you visit your local OBGYN, but there are more and more products that can organically help to restore your PH balance and lessen the reoccurrence of BV.
+Fortunately, not only can you visit your local OBGYN, but there are more and more products that can organically help to restore your PH balance and lessen the recurrence of BV.
 From wipes, to body washes, to boric acid suppositories, we are kicking BVs ass to the curb and taking back our bodies and quite frankly our PH balances.
 One of my new favorite brands is The Honey Pot Co., which is not only Black-owned and created by people with vaginas, but their products are also organic!
 Organic feminine hygiene products make for easier menstrual cycles, visit their site and Instagram and let them know For Black Girls Who Have A Lot to Say sent you!
 Read more on BV in this great article by Planned Parenthood.

 A lot of shame surrounding sex stems from a lack of sexual education.
 Many people do not properly learn about sex until after they've at least graduated from high school.
 For some, we know that there was a heavy emphasis on practicing abstinence in schools, the removal of sex ed in health classes, or just a crappy curriculum, instead of informing us on how to have safe and pleasurable sex.